kpetrovicc/kpetrovicc.github.io/_pages/about.md

   - /about.html
 ---

 Hi my name is Katarina!
-I am a PhD Student at **University of Oxford** supervised by [Prof Michael Bronstein](https://www.cs.ox.ac.uk/people/michael.bronstein/) and [Dr İsmail Ceylan](https://www.cs.ox.ac.uk/people/ismaililkan.ceylan/).
+I am a **PhD Student** at **University of Oxford** supervised by [Prof Michael Bronstein](https://www.cs.ox.ac.uk/people/michael.bronstein/) and [Dr İsmail Ceylan](https://www.cs.ox.ac.uk/people/ismaililkan.ceylan/).
 My research focuses on simulation-free **generative models** and the application of **geometric deep learning** to simulate temporal evolution and learn dynamics of **large-scale real-world dynamical systems** such as cancer tissue and transaction networks.

 I previously completed a research internship at [Network Science Institute](https://www.networkscienceinstitute.org) in Boston in [Barabasi Lab](https://barabasi.com/science), where I focused on leveraging LLMs to identify potential drug repurposing candidates and learn underlying disease mechanisms in gene networks.

+I hold MEng in Engineering Science from University of Oxford, where I was a recipient of Simon and June Li full-ride Oxford scholarship awarded on the basis of outstanding academic merit.
+I completed my Master’s thesis at Oxford Man Institute of Quantitative Finance under supervision of Prof. Xiaowen Dong and Dr. Jan-Peter Calliess, where I was developing multi-period optimization algorithms for trading in the FX markets.

+In summer 2020, I worked as an **Investment Banking Summer Analyst** at **Goldman Sachs** (London office) as part of Leveraged Finance Team.
+After graduating from University of Oxford in 2021, I worked as a **Private Equity Analyst** at **The Carlyle Group** (London office) where I was specializing in real estate acquisitions across the European markets.

 Recent News
 ======